 Yoga includes much more than physical movement: Yoga is about making a connection between your breath and the way your body works.
 It encourages playfulness.
 It builds community and connection to an ancient lineage, and so much more!

-You can modify your practice: You can easily vary your style of practice to adapt for conditions in your body – including practicing with a chair or other form of support.
+You can modify your yoga practice: You can easily vary your style of practice to adapt for conditions in your body – including practicing with a chair or other form of support.
 You might also become more interested in the meditation and breathing practices of yoga.
 Find a teacher with an inviting language, rather than a competitive one.

 It might make you feel younger: The benefits of a regular yoga practice strengthen not only the body but also the mind.
 Yoga can help you recover from injury and boost balance so you avoid falling.
 But it also helps you learn to breathe through stress, leading to less wear and tear on your body and mind.